sdeseille/vagrant-ansible-podman-env/README.md

 ```

 After examining my laptop settings and searching on the web, I began to suspect something linked with Windows firewall rules.
 I exmined my settings and discovered that the network profile for my ethernet interface was set to [**Public**].
-I remenbered that firewall blocked traffic on this network profile.
+I remembered that firewall blocked traffic on this network profile.
 Since my laptop is at home, I changed the network profile to [**private**].
 I destroyed the box that wasn't working.

 ```powershell
 PS D:\vagrant_projects\ubuntu_env> vagrant destroy